 1. Does this project involve new construction as defined in Executive Order 11990, expansion of a building's footprint, or ground disturbance?
-The term "new construction" includes draining, dredging, channelizing, filling, diking, impounding, and related activities and construction of any structures or facilities. \square No \Rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
-Continue to the Worksheet Summary below. \boxtimes Yes \rightarrow Continue to Question 2.
+The term "new construction" includes draining, dredging, channelizing, filling, diking, impounding, and related activities and construction of any any structures or facilities. \square No \Rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
+Continue to the Worksheet Summary below.
 2. Will the new construction or other ground disturbance impact a wetland as defined in E.O.
-11990? riangleq No $ o$ If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
+11990? \boxtimes No \Rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
 Provide a map or any other relevant documentation to explain your determination. \square Yes \rightarrow Work with HUD or the RE to assist with the 8-Step Process.
 Continue to Question 3.
-3. Does Section 55.12 state that the 8-Step Process is not required? ☐ No, the 8-Step Process applies.
+3. Does Section 55.12 state that the 8-Step Process is not required? □ No, the 8-Step Process applies.
 This project will require mitigation and may require elevating structure or structures.
 See the link to the HUD Exchange above for information on HUD's elevation requirements. → Work with the RE/HUD to assist with the 8-Step Process.
 Continue to Worksheet Summary. ☐ 5-Step Process is applicable per 55.12(a).
 Provide the applicable citation at 24 CFR 55.12(a) here.
 Click here to enter text. → Work with the RE/HUD to assist with the 5-Step Process.
-This project may require mitigation 7 WORK WILL THE RETAILITIONS IS WILL THE 3-SIED PROCESS.
-THIS DROPET MAY TEALINE MILLIONION or alternations.
-Continue to Worksheet Summary.
+This project may require mitigation or alternations.
+Continue to Worksheet Summary. □ 8-Step Process is inapplicable per 55.12(b).
+Provide the applicable citation at 24 CFR 55.12(b) here.
+Click here to enter text.